Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 Share this post

 Short answer: FSMA 204 does not explicitly require EDI.
 However, many food suppliers are implementing EDI because retailers and distributors increasingly require EDI 856 Advance Ship Notices (ASNs) to capture shipment and traceability data.
-As companies evaluate FSMA 204 EDI requirements, EDI is becoming a common way to share lot numbers, shipment details, and other traceability records across supply chain partners.
+As companies evaluate FSMA 204 compliance strategies, EDI is becoming a common way to share lot numbers, shipment details and other traceability records across supply chain partners.

 While the regulation itself focuses on maintaining traceability records, many retailers and distribution partners now expect suppliers to send shipment information electronically.
 For companies that have not previously used EDI, this requirement can appear suddenly during onboarding with a new customer or when updating compliance procedures.